1986 Mercedes-Benz 560SL convertible

 “Bold lines which reflect the latest in motoring refinement.”

-For 1986, Mercedes-Benz’s big W126 S-Class coupe gained an upgraded 238 bhp M117 5.5 liter/338 ci Bosch K-Jetronic fuel injected V8 paired with a four-speed automatic transmission.
+For 1986, Mercedes-Benz’s big W126 S-Class coupe gained an upgraded 238 bhp M117 5.5 liter/338 ci Bosch K-Jetronic fuel-injected V8 paired with a four-speed automatic transmission.
 The mid-cycle refresh also differed cosmetically from previous years with the addition of flush-face halogen headlamps and integral headlight wipers.

-0-60 came in a sprightly 7.5 seconds in the 3,900-pound car while mileage was a predictably bad 14 city/16 highway by the standards of the day (12/15 by modern standards).
-With the large 23.8-gallon fuel tank, range was between 290 and 320 miles with a 10% reserve.
+0-60 came in a sprightly 7.5 seconds in the 3,900-pound car while mileage was a predictably bad 14 city/16 highway by the day’s standards (12/15 by modern measures), which earned the 560SEC a $1,500 gas guzzler tax.
+With the relatively large 23.8-gallon fuel tank, range was between 290 and 320 miles with a 10% reserve.

-Make mine Black Pearl, please.
+Make mine Black Pearl Metallic, please.

 1989 Mercedes-Benz 560SL convertible